Malik Oskenbay: Projects

 This video is part of the independent cultural TV program Abai TV, dedicated to presenting the lives and works of Kazakh artists and sculptors.
-The featured episode tells the story of Malik Oskenbay, highlighting his biography, creative path, and artistic contributions.
+The featured episode tells the story of Oskenbay, highlighting his biography, creative path, and artistic contributions that have been presented at international exhibitions and received high recognition.

-The program’s main purpose is to show that the masterpieces born from the brushes of our painters and the skilled hands of our sculptors have a significant place in world art history.
-These works have been presented at international exhibitions and received high recognition.

-Through Malik Oskenbay’s journey, the episode emphasizes the enduring value of Kazakh art and its influence on both national and global culture.
+Through Oskenbay’s journey, the episode emphasizes the enduring value of Kazakh art and its influence on both national and global culture.

 Scientific works

 Books

-2020 – The author of the book Sketches are the basis of fine arts.
+2020 – Sketches are the basis of fine arts.

-2018 – The author of the book The manifestation of a Man's head Image.
+2018 – The manifestation of a Man's head Image.